 This course requires a strong background in Algebra 1 and Geometry.
 This second year algebra course emphasizes the solution of equations and applications to problem situations.
 The course is comprehensive through quadratics and includes exponential and logarithmic functions, matrices and an introduction to Trigonometry.
 Graphing calculators are used and are required.

-Successful completion of this course prepares students for Advanced Algebra and Trigonometry - 427/485 or Pre-Calculus - 426
+Successful completion of this course prepares students for Pre-Calculus Honors 2-426

-416 Algebra 2 Honors
+439 Algebra 2 Honors 1